HardisonCo/.github/international/honduras/hn-health/hms-sme/index.md

 ## Integration Points

-This document outlines how HMS-SME is integrated with hn_Health systems in Honduras.
+This document outlines how HMS-SME is integrated with hn-health systems in Honduras.